mmshabab90/open-weather/README.md

 ### `npm install`

 ## Note
+This app is created with create-react-app.
+Make sure that node is installed in your local machine.

 Make sure to create a .env.local file that holds the api key and the url.
-Make sure the key is stored in `REACT_APP_API_KEY` variable and the api base url is store in `REACT_APP_WEATHER_API_BASE_URL`as those variables are ued in the app to access the api. \
+Make sure the key is stored in `REACT_APP_API_KEY` variable and the api base url is store in `REACT_APP_WEATHER_API_BASE_URL`as those variables are ued in the app to access the api.

 Once the node modules are installed, run the following command: